curfewstudio/jekyll-now/_work/new-york-imessage-stickers.markdown

 featured-priority: 1
 featured-image: "/images/work/ny-sticky/dribbble-gif.gif"
 featured: true
+summary: Here is a summary about this project
 ---

 I created a series of 31 New York-themed iMessage stickers which were published by [Sticker.place](http://sticker.place).
 I wanted to make stickers that could be appreciated by die-hard locals as well as those who had never visited New York.
 I centered the pack around two characters: a pigeon and a rat, and built it out from there.
 You can buy the pack [here](http://curfe.win/nysticky).
 I'll be animating them and adding more stickers soon.